 If I met another guy, and we had similar qualities, and we both preferred the masculine over the feminine aspect of ourselves, we’d probably make great friends.
 This is where a common, shared aspect actually amplifies and strengthens a relationship.
 Whether at work or elsewhere, friendships are typically formed when there is a strong likeness instead of “oppositeness.”

-You’ve heard the phrase, “Men and women can’t be friends” right?
-Well, in the sense of masculine and feminine, if there is a complement to each other, this may hold some truth.
-Of course, there has to be attraction as well.
-But even still, stronger, intimate relationships can form without a physical attraction, mainly because of the masculine complementing the feminine.
+In the context of masculine and feminine, if there is a complement to each other, this may hold some truth.
+Of course, there has to be an attraction as well, but even still, stronger, intimate relationships can form without a physical attraction mainly because of the masculine complementing the feminine.

 And let’s be fair here to all people, this is also true with homosexual relationships.
 I’ve heard people ask homosexuals, “Which one of you is the woman?”
 It’s an odd question, but almost always, one will answer and say they are.
 It’s the masculine attracting and complementing the feminine.

-But when there’s a masculine and a masculine, or a feminine and a feminine, a strong friendship can develop.
-This means that men and women can just be friends, assuming no attraction and no complementing of feminine and masculine.
+But when there are two people that are both masculine or both feminine, a strong friendship can develop.
+This means that men and women can “just be friends”, assuming no attraction and no complementing of feminine and masculine.
+And of course, anyone who is attracted to anyone else can still be friends as well, but I’m just using that phrase as an example.

 Friendships usually develop when there is a similar quality, not an opposite.
 And intimate relationships usually occur when there is an opposite quality.